What Was Changed

 What Are the Effective Dates?

-The amendments are effective for audits of fiscal years ending on or after December 15, 2020.
+The amendments and new standard are effective for audits of fiscal years ending on or after December 15, 2024.